joaobitu/joaobitu/README.md

 - Working on my portfolio website!
 - Learning NodeJS
 - Looking for job opportunities as a Front End Developer

+Outside of development, I'm a happily married guy with a beautiful dog for a child!
 ## Previous Projects